Early Verification of Legal Compliance via Bounded Satisfiability Checking: Incremental Search for Bounded Counterexamples

-\begin{example} Consider the DCC example in Sec.~\ref{sec:background}.
-Suppose $\mainAlg$ is invoked to find a counterexample for property $P1$ (shown in Fig.~\ref{fig:formulas}) subject to requirements $\reqs = \{req_1, req_2\}$ with the bound $\bound = 4$. $\mainAlg$ translates the requirements and the property to FOL, and initializes $\reqsUnder$ and $\domainUnder$ to empty sets.
-For each iteration, we use $\phi_g$ and $\phi_g^{\bot}$ to represent the over- and under-approximation queries computed on LL:\ref{ln:computeOverground}-\ref{ln:computeUnderground}, respectively.
+\nf{Suppose a data collection centre (DCC) \textit{collect}s and \textit{access}es personal data information with two requirements: $\textit{req}_1$: data value can only be updated after having been collected or last updated for more than a week (168 hours); and $\textit{req}_2$: data can only be accessed if has been collected or updated within a week (168 hours).
+The signature $S_{\textit{data}}$ for DCC contains three binary relations ($R_{\textit{data}}$): \textit{Collect}, \textit{Update}, and \textit{Access}, such that \textit{Collect}($d$, $v$), \textit{Update}($d$, $v$) and \textit{Access}($d$, $v$) hold at a given time point if and only if data at ID $d$ is collected, updated, and accessed with value $v$ at this time point, respectively.
+The \mfotl formulas for $P1$, $\textit{req}_1$ and $\textit{req}_2$ are shown in Fig.~\ref{fig:formulas}.
+Suppose $\mainAlg$ is invoked to find a counterexample for property $P1$ (shown in Fig.~\ref{fig:formulas}) subject to requirements $\reqs = \{\textit{req}_1, \textit{req}_2\}$ with the bound $\bound = 4$. $\mainAlg$ translates the requirements and the property to \tfol and initializes $\reqsUnder$ and $\domainUnder$ to empty sets.
+For each iteration, we use $\phi_g$ and $\phi_g^{\bot}$ to represent the over- and under-approximation queries computed on LL:\ref{ln:computeOverground}-\ref{ln:computeUnderground}, respectively.}